Smartling/SmartlingHelp/_v2endpoints/strings/create-strings.md

     - title: items
       type: object
       description_markdown:
-        An array including one object for each string created, giving variant metadata, text of the string, the unique hashcode for the string.
+        An array including one object for each string created, giving variant metadata, text of the string and a hashcode, created by hashing the variant metadata and string text to provide a unique identifier for the string.
 If the string overwrote an existing string in the Smartling dashboard, `overWritten` will be `true`.
 examples:
   - title:
     code_markdown: